Healogics Data Privacy and Protection Policy

 The Company maintains a record of training attendance by Company Personnel.

-You must regularly review all the systems and processes under your control to ensure they comply with this Policy and check that adequate governance controls and resources are in place to ensure proper use and protection of Personal Data.
+You must regularly review all the systems and processes under your control to ensure they comply with this Policy and check that adequate governance controls and resources are in place to ensure proper use and protection of Personal Information.

 5 Sharing Personal Data